We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 The federal government in the United States does not closely regulate personalized vitamins.
-Companies may not deliver what they claim to provide, and the vitamins they recommend may not be safe.
+Companies may not deliver what they claim to provide, and the vitamins they recommend may be unsafe.

 Keep reading to learn about the health benefits and risks of personalized vitamins.